 Accreditation: This sequence gives you the required training, skills, competencies, and clinical experience in exercise prescription and rehabilitation for accreditation as an exercise physiologist by Exercise and Sports Science Australia (ESSA).
-This course is accredited by ESSA and is currently undergoing re-accreditation for graduates in the program from 2019 to 2023.
+This course is accredited by Exercise and Sports Science Australia (ESSA) and is currently undergoing re-accreditation for graduates in the program from 2019-2023.

-a. i. have completed a bachelor degree that is accredited by ESSA at exercise science level, with a grade point average (GPA) of at least 4.6 on the ACU 7 point scale ii. have attained ESSA graduate assessment, and a non-ESSA accredited bachelor degree with a GPA of at least 4.6 on the ACU 7 point scale or iii. have attained exercise science accreditation and a non-ESSA accredited bachelor degree with a GPA of at least 4.6 on the ACU 7 point scale iv. have completed a bachelor degree that is accredited by ESSA at exercise science level, with a GPA of at least 4.2 on the ACU 7 point scale, AND have evidence of substantial relevant industry experience for at least one year postbachelor graduation v. have attained ESSA graduate assessment and a non-ESSA accredited bachelor degree, with a GPA of at least 4.2 on the ACU 7 point scale, AND have evidence of substantial relevant industry experience for at least one year postbachelor graduation or
+a. i. have completed a bachelor degree that is accredited by Exercise and Sports Science Australia (ESSA) at Exercise Science level, with a grade point average (GPA) of at least 4.6 on the ACU 7 point scale;

+ii. have attained ESSA Graduate assessment, and a non-ESSA accredited bachelor degree with a grade point average (GPA) of at least 4.6 on the ACU 7 point scale;

+iii. have attained Exercise Science accreditation and a non-ESSA accredited bachelor degree with a grade point average (GPA) of at least 4.6 on the ACU 7 point scale;

+iv. have completed a bachelor degree that is accredited by ESSA at Exercise Science level, with a grade point average (GPA) of at least 4.2 on the ACU 7 point scale, AND have evidence of substantial relevant industry experience for at least one year post-Bachelor graduation;

+v. have attained ESSA Graduate assessment and a non-ESSA accredited bachelor degree, with a grade point average (GPA) of at least 4.2 on the ACU 7 point scale; AND have evidence of substantial relevant industry experience for at least one year post-Bachelor graduation;

-- vi. have attained exercise science accreditation and a non-ESSA accredited bachelor degree, with a GPA of at least 4.2 on the ACU 7 point scale, AND have evidence of substantial relevant industry experience for at least one year post-bachelor graduation. - b. submit evidence of a current first aid and CPR certificate or proof of current enrolment in a first aid and/or CPR course - c. submit a letter of application (300 to 500 words) outlining the reasons for your interest in the course - d. submit a supporting professional referee's report.
+- vi. have attained Exercise Science accreditation and a non-ESSA accredited bachelor degree, with a grade point average (GPA) of at least 4.2 on the ACU 7 point scale, AND have evidence of substantial relevant industry experience for at least one year post-Bachelor graduation. - b. submit evidence of a current First Aid and CPR Certificate or proof of current enrolment in a First Aid and/or CPR course; - c. submit a letter of application (300-500 words) outlining the reasons for their interest in the course; - d. submission of a supporting professional referee's report